-Hi everyone, I came across a poem written by a Christian called Azure and wanted to share it on my blog.
-I thought that It was such a striking poem when I read it I thought that it was in the Holy Bible and went to look for it and never found it and then realised somebody had written this themselves.
+Hi everyone, I am sharing on my blog a poem which was written by a Christian called Azure.
+I thought that It was such a striking poem.
 I like to write poetry myself at times, but I did not write this.
 Tamar was raped by her half brother Ammon and this poem tries to reflect on how Tamar may have felt after this event.
-To me this poem speaks true as even though somebody can forgive someone, sometimes the abuse and memories can be left on somebody's body in their nerves and on their skin.
+To me this poem speaks true as even though somebody can forgive someone, sometimes the abuse and memories can be left on somebody's body in their nerves and on their skin if abuse has been severe or long-term which can take longer to recover from.

 This poem is based on (2 Samuel 13).